yuuyanagata/CPLkit/README.md

 - Generation of TEDM density cubes from Gaussian TD-DFT output.
 - Generation of TMDM density cubes from Gaussian TD-DFT output.
 - Automatic export of CPL-related quantities for all parsed excited states to CSV.
+- Automatic export of the radiative rate constant for each transition to the CSV file as `Radiative Rate Constant (ns^-1)`.
 - Support for either checkpoint based MO cube generation through `cubegen` or reuse of pre-generated `mo<MO>.cube` files.
 - Preservation of Gaussian cube metadata for compatibility with GaussView.
 - Optional export of Cartesian component cubes in addition to projected total cubes.